 This tulip paradise is about an hour's drive north of Amsterdam, between the colourful flower fields of North Holland.
-You can learn more about how the tulip became a Dutch icon and Land van Fluwel will truly enchant your children with an avonturen speelparadijs (adventure playground), a verstoppertjesbos (hide and seek forest), a klimparcours (a climbing course), a sensory blote voetenpad (barefoot path), a strand (beach) and even a skelterbaan (go-karts track).
+Here, you can learn more about how the tulip became a Dutch icon.
+Land van Fluwel will genuinely enchant your children with an avonturen speelparadijs (adventure playground), a verstoppertjesbos (hide and seek forest), a klimparcours (a climbing course), a sensory blote voetenpad (barefoot path), a strand (beach) and even a skelterbaan (go-karts track).
 An exciting new addition is the 11-meter high uitkijktoring ( lookout tower), where you can enjoy a panoramic view across the colourful fields.
 Land van Fluwel is also the collection point for the Bloemenbollenboemel.
 This is a unique experience riding on a tractor-pulled carriage through the flower bulb fields.
 It is wheelchair accessible.

 Fancy taking some tulips home?
 Why not create unique hand-made bouquets from the tulips you hand-picked at Annemieke's Pluktuin (Picking Garden) near Hillegom?
 You can also rent a bicycle, and they will provide you with a map with different flower routes.
-In the Flevoland area, you can also pop into Annemieke’s sister, Hanneke's Pluktuin.
+In the Flevoland area, you can pop into Annemieke’s sister, Hanneke's Pluktuin.

-If you love being in amongst the hustle and bustle of a trading floor, set your alarm early and visit this world-famous flower auction in Aalsmeer.
+If you love being amongst the hustle and bustle of a trading floor, set your alarm early and visit this world-famous flower auction in Aalsmeer.
 Be awestruck by the sheer amount of flowers as you watch the exciting bidding from the gallery.